CEO-of-GitHub/URSA-MINOR/README.md

 # CHANGELOG

 > **v1.1 (WIP):**
 - For data logging: use W25Q SPI Flash Chip instead of MicroSD card.
-Strong vibrations of rocket while in-flight may corrupt data logged into MicroSD since it is locked in place, hence a soldered alternative, the SPI Flash Chip, should be used.
+Strong vibrations of rocket while in-flight may corrupt data logged into MicroSD since it is locked in place mechanically, hence a soldered alternative, the SPI Flash Chip, should be used.

 > **v1.0 (CURRENT):**
 - Uses the following: _Arduino Nano, GY-91 Module (MPU9250 + BMP280), BN-880 GPS Module, EG1218 E-Switch, HiLetgo MicroSD Card Reader_